 After I completed my MPH, I entered the PhD program in Environmental Health Sciences at Emory.
 I am interested in circadian rhythm biology and how light and circadian rhythm disruption impacts human development and health.
 Within the Marsit lab, I am exploring how shift work and season of birth affects the epigenetic landscape.

 Besides research, I love hiking, camping, cycling, and spending lots of time outdoors.
 I also have fun cooking with my partner and painting watercolors.

-Jesse Tehrani, PhD Emory EHS
+Jesse Tehrani, PhD Emory GMB